For Owners

 Formal & Informal Tenant Communications

-We offer tenants the support and tools they need to be successful in their home.
-This includes disciplinary notifications, change in roommates, neighbor disputes, etc.
+We offer tenants the support and tools they need to succeed in their homes.
+This includes sending important lease notifications, roommate changes, neighbor disputes, and an online tenant communication portal, among other things.

 Financial Reporting